arnauKL/south.nvim/README.md

 # South for Neovim

-A bright, summery ~Emacs~ Neovim theme 🌱☀️🌊
+A bright, summery Neovim theme 🌱☀️🌊

-> This is a Neovim port of the original Emacs
+> This is a Neovim port of the original Emacs [south](https://github.com/SophieBosio/south) theme.
-> [south](https://github.com/SophieBosio/south) theme.
-All credit goes to
-> Sophie Bosio, thanks for creating this lovely theme.

 Licensed under GPL-3.0.